reuteras/dfirws/README.md

 # DFIR in a Windows Sandbox - dfirws

-This repository contains a collection of scripts to install tools for DFIR work in a [Windows Sandbox][wsa].
-The project started with the code in [Windows Sandbox Configuration][wsc].
-Tools has been updated, added and removed after that.
+DFIRWS is an easy way to do DFIR work in a [Windows Sandbox][wsa].
+This can be useful if you can't install tools on your computer but are allowed to run a Windows Sandbox.
+The sandbox will also add one layer of security.
 The scripts should work in Windows Sandbox on both Windows 10 and Windows 11.

 ## Requirements